torrinworx/Bitorch/README.md

 Crucial for distributing models, seeders should be incentives to distribute for free, or near free, it should be very inexpensive to download the model and start seeding.

 ## 2. Distributed AI Model Execution:
-- **Function**: This system allows various AI models, especially those compatible with Hugging Face libraries, to run on distributed nodes.
+- **Function**: This system allows various AI models, especially those compatible with Hugging Face libraries, to run on distributed peers.
 - **Dynamic Reward System**: Implement a dynamic reward system based on demand.
 Higher demand for specific models increases the compensation for contributing computing power to that model.
 - **Scalability and Efficiency**: Ensuring the system efficiently manages resource allocation based on model demand and network capacity.